Phytosauria: History

-The next species to be described was Belodon plieningeri by von Meyer in von Meyer and Plieninger 1844.
+The second species to be described was Belodon plieningeri by von Meyer in von Meyer and Plieninger 1844.
 The altogether more appropriate name Parasuchia ("alongside the crocodiles", as they resembled crocodiles to a great degree) was coined by Thomas Huxley in 1875 along with his discovery and naming of the Indian species Parasuchus hislopi (Chatterjee, 1978), on the basis of a partial snout.
-The specimen also is usually considered non-diagnostic, and the name Parasuchus replaced by Paleorhinus.
-Although the names Parasuchidae and Phytosauridae are variously still used by different specialists, "phytosaur" is the standard generic name for these animals, despite the fact that these animals have been clearly shown to be carnivorous.
+The specimen is usually considered non-diagnostic, and the name Parasuchus is replaced by Paleorhinus.